-For instance, out of eleven (11) libraries in Osun state who claimed to be automated; only one 14% (1) has a functional and remotely accessible OPAC9.
-This is not surprising as it took University of Lagos and University of Ibadan thirteen and ten years respectively to complete retrospective conversion of their manual catalogues^{10,11}.
-The available literature is unanimous on the fact that retrospective conversion is a long process especially when it is done manually with in-house staff as is the common practice among Nigerian libraries12.
-If not carefully and meticulously approached, retrospective conversion may soon become another abandoned project or done in a manner that defeats the purpose of building an OPAC in the first place; easy access.
-Consequently, it is suggested that documenting the experiences of those libraries that have successfully carried out retrospective conversion of their records in spite of the overwhelming problems encountered in developing economies is a way of boosting the chances of others planning to embark on the same project13.
-It is in line with this that this study examines the experiences of selected Nigerian academic libraries who are either in the process or have completed retrospective conversion of their collections using the KOHA library software
+For instance, out of eleven libraries in Osun state that claimed to be automated, only 14% (1) has a functional and remotely accessible OPAC.
+This is not surprising as it took the University of Lagos and the University of Ibadan thirteen and ten years respectively to complete the retrospective conversion of their manual catalogues.
+The available literature is unanimous on the fact that retrospective conversion is a long process especially when it is done manually with in-house staff as is the common practice among Nigerian libraries.
+If not carefully and meticulously approached, retrospective conversion may soon become another abandoned project or done in a manner that defeats the purpose of building an OPAC in the first place - easy access.
+Consequently, documenting the experiences of those libraries that have successfully carried out the retrospective conversion of their records in spite of the overwhelming problems encountered in developing economies is one way to boost the chances of others planning to embark on the same project.
+13 It is in line with this that this study examines the experiences of selected Nigerian academic libraries who are either in the process or have completed the retrospective conversion of their collections using the KOHA library software.